 b) Town Council staff will contact you within two weeks of the final Council decision, to let you know the outcome of your application.

 c) If your application has been successful, the Town Treasurer will arrange payment via a bank transfer; annual grants are normally paid during July.
+Please note the requirement for a bank account in the name of the organisation applying.
+Kendal Town Council cannot make payment into an individual’s bank account.

 d) Organisations receiving project funding must submit a project completion report for review by the Audit, Grants, & Charities or Christmas Lights and Festivals Committee.